harvardartmuseums/api-docs/century.md

 ## Get Centuries

-`GET /century` will get list of the centuries used to describe items in the collection.
+`GET /century` will get all centuries.

 Include one or more of the following parameters to filter the items.